zlabjp/nghttpx-ingress-lb/README.md

 ## Logs

-The access and error log of nghttpx are written to /var/log/nghttpx/access.log and /var/log/nghttpx/error.log respectively.
+The access, and error log of nghttpx are written to stdout, and stderr respectively.
 They can be configured using accesslog-file and errorlog-file options respectively.
 No log file rotation is configured by default.